Are you ready to write series fiction?

 I ditto Scrivener.
 My story bible in there is huge.
 Of course, occasionally I forget how I categorize things… LOL Thankfully it’s searchable!

-Brian G Walsh
+42. Brian G Walsh Avatar

 I want to kill off a continuing character, someone working with the protagonist, after having him/her in several books.
 Should I prepare a replacement a couple of books before this happens?
 How should I handle killing the character off without hurting the series?
 I intend to use it to re-dedicate the protagonist, but I don’t want to make a mistake and kill off a character if I shouldn’t.

-Ellie Mack
+43. Ellie Mack Avatar

 Hi HOlly!
 So glad to hear you are going to revive this!